Worldsheet Formalism for Decoupling Limits in String Theory: Strings in the Galilean Limit

 \subsection{Worldsheet Symmetries and Gauge Fixing}

-We now study the symmetries of the M0T string action \eqref{eq:m0tspf}, with the focus on the worldsheet symmetries and the relevant gauge fixing.
+We now study the worldsheet symmetries of the non-vibrating string action \eqref{eq:m0tspf0} and their gauge fixing.
 It is sufficient to consider the flat target space and the gauge fixing in the Carrollian parametrization of the worldsheet.
-This subsection essentially extends the findings in the previous work on non-vibrating strings~\cite{Batlle:2016iel} to the Polyakov formulation.
+This subsection extends the previous work~\cite{Batlle:2016iel} on non-vibrating strings to the Polyakov formulation.
 See related discussions for the same worldsheet structure in the context of tensionless/ambitwistor string theory~\cite{Isberg:1993av, Bagchi:2013bga, Casali:2016atr, Chen:2023esw}, Spin Matrix theory~\cite{Harmark:2018cdl, Harmark:2019upf, Bidussi:2023rfs}, and tropological sigma models~\cite{Albrychiewicz:2023ngk}.
-We will visit the connections~\cite{udlstmt} between M0T and these corners using T-duality later in this paper.
+We will visit the connections between non-vibrating string theory and these corners using T-duality later after understanding the gauge fixing.